Daniellexzd/Daniellexzd.github.io/_pages/about.md

 Beyond these research fields, I also explore the role of non-linguistic factors, such as musical abilities, in L2 learning—particularly in the acquisition of prosodic features like lexical stress.

-Outside of linguistics, I am passionate about teaching Linguistics to undergraduate students and English to ESL learners.
+Outside of research, I am passionate about teaching Linguistics to undergraduate students and English to ESL learners.
 I also enjoy reading and writing science fiction novels and am a sci-fi movie enthusiast.
 I occasionally perform stand-up comedy in Chinese in downtown Vancouver.